Skip to content

 raise TypeError(

-f"Class '{getattr(middleware, '__name__', type(middleware).__name__)}' must inherit from MiddlewareRequest class or be a function",
+f"Class '{getattr(item, '__name__', type(item).__name__)}' must inherit from MiddlewareRequest class or be a function",

 )